TravelTrex/Monocle/README.md

 Should work in Google Chrome, Safari, Mozilla Firefox 3.6+, Opera 10+ and Microsoft Internet Explorer 8+.

 ## How do I use it?
-Include JavaScripts and thestyle sheet
+Include JavaScripts and the CSS

 ```html
 <script src="javascripts/jquery-1.8.0.min.js"></script>